Harshith-Reddy11/Harshith-Reddy11/README.md

 ---

 ## 🌍 Open Source & Community
-- 🤝 Contributing to projects like [TorchGeo](https://github.com/microsoft/torchgeo)
+- 🛠️ Contributed to repositories like TorchGeo by fixing issues & enhancing documentation.
 - 💬 Actively engaging in GitHub Discussions & code reviews, fostering collaborative learning and knowledge sharing
 - 🚀 Passionate about making AI research accessible to everyone